CrowdsourcingKC/crowdsourcingshortcut/CONTRIBUTING.md

 # Warning!

-This is the first time I have created an open source project, and I will be learning a I go : )
+This is the first time I have created an open source project, and I will be learning as I go : )

 #### More specific instructions coming soon...